sheacon/repeat_customer_prediction/README.md

 - Create a model to predict likely Bridgestone customers in the next month
 - The motivation behind the model is to enable targetted marketing for increased ROI

-## Data security
-The dataset is for research purpose only and not shared in the public repo.

 ## Data Description

 - Individual customer IDs